'Disrupting the Surface'

 I have always been interested in surface detail, texture, and structure, and that has informed much of my work.

 This is most likely a throwback to childhood memories of playing around limestone cliffs and disused quarries, and a lifetime by the sea with its changing moods and rhythms.

 The objects I make are merely vehicles with which to explore various textural and structural combinations.

-I create the work to be seen as artefacts without meaning, objects in a world without people.
+I create the work to be seen as artefacts, but ones without any particular meaning.

 My work has taken various directions over the years, always looking for an appropriate method for expressing a particular idea at any given time.